 When employees or contractors are working in-office, data access has an automatic layer of security provided by the local network.
 One device or system connecting to another on the same network are automatically authenticated because the access connections frequently happen within the same server cluster.

-However, when a staff member’s device or system tries to connect from outside of the local network, it uses a secured path to send and retrieve data.
+However, when a staff member’s device or system tries to connect from outside the local network, it uses a secured path to send and retrieve data.
 Two of the most common approaches to provide this access capacity are Remote Desktop Protocol and Virtual Private Network.

 Remote Desktop Protocol (RDP) and Virtual Private Network (VPN) are two of the most popular ways to provide access to remote employees.
 Each has benefits and drawbacks which are discussed below: